Diogosadias/SEM2_PI/docs/SprintB/US3/US3.md

 ### 1.3.
 Acceptance Criteria

-* AC1 : When registering a client, all fields except phone number must be fulfilled.
+* AC1 : When registering a client, all fields except phone number need to be fulfilled.
 * AC2 : When registering a client, the receptionist needs to be logged in.
 * AC3 : No client can be created with the same Citizen Card, NHS or TIN number.
+* AC4 : When the Client is registered, a ten digit alphanumeric password should be randomly generated.
-* AC4 : The user story ends successfully when a client is registered and associated with a test.
+* ACX : The user story ends successfully when a client is registered and associated with a test.

 ### 1.4.
 Found out Dependencies